How to Teach Abroad if You are a Non-native English Speaker

 We often get asked; 'I’m not a native English speaker, is it still possible to teach English abroad'?
 This is a common misconception, a lot of people think just because English isn't their first language that they won't get hired to work as an English teacher.
 If you are a non native English speaker and you are currently researching opportunities then please don't put off your application as there are lots of TEFL jobs available worldwide.

 Many people are often under the impression that in order to teach English as a foreign language abroad, you need to be a native English speaker.
 This is not the truth.
 Although it is true that some employers do favor native English speakers, but as long as you do research, make an impressive application and you can also converse and write to a good level of English then you shouldn't have too many problems finding work.
 There are opportunities all around the world to teach English and you shouldn't let anything out you off.
 Some employers even prefer if teachers are not native English speakers as they understand the learning process students go through to try to learn and improve.

-Popular Countries to Teach for Non-Native English Speakers
+Best Countries to Teach English for Non-Native English Speakers

 In most countries there are an equal level of jobs for non-native speakers as there are for native speakers and in the following countries you stand a good chance of finding employment all year round:

 This is one of the biggest TEFL industries in the world and one of the best places to get a job.
 There are always positions available for non-native English speakers looking to teach here and every year over 100 million children learn English here.